duggavamshidhar/online-text-tools/README.md

 - **Notepad**: A text editor with the following capabilities:

     - Text editing with a clean interface
     - Character count (with and without spaces)
     - Word count
     - Sentence count
     - Line count
     - Copy text to clipboard
     - Cut text to clipboard
-  - Download text as a file
+    - Download text as a text file
     - Reset text area

-- **Case Converter**: Convert text between different cases (in development)
+- **Case Converter**: Convert text between different cases:

+    - Uppercase conversion
+    - Lowercase conversion
+    - Title Case conversion
+    - Sentence case conversion
+    - Toggle case conversion
+    - Download the converted text as a text file

+- **Base64 Encode and Decode**: Convert text to and from Base64 encoding:

+    - Encode text to Base64
+    - Decode Base64 to text
+    - Copy encoded/decoded text to clipboard
+    - Download the encoded/decoded text as a text file

 ## Tech Stack